 For the weakly doped regime in graphene, various RG works have, however, found pairing instabilities.
 For example, in an N-patch study, Honerkamp [9] found a spin-triplet f-wave instability, with a sign change between K and K', when the nearest neighbor repulsion V_1 is sufficiently strong.
-The f-wave symmetry form a one-dimensional representation under the crystal point group and there is thus no chance to get a chiral state in this case.
+The f-wave symmetry form a onedimensional representation under the crystal point group and there is thus no chance to get a chiral state in this case.
 Nevertheless, this odd-parity pairing state may host sub gap edge states under appropriate conditions.
-A $d{x^2-y^2}+id{xy}$ instability was also found possible when including an antiferromagnetic Heisenberg interaction J. In this case, the found $d{x^2-y^2}+id{xy}$ -pairing is a chiral d-wave state.
+A $d{x^2-y^2} + i d{xy}$ instability was also found possible when including an antiferromagnetic Heisenberg interaction J. In this case, the $d{x^2-y^2} + i d{xy}$ -pairing is a chiral d-wave state.
 The same instability has also been obtained in the context of the t-J-J' model (without occupation number constraint for the fRG part) on the honeycomb lattice [40].
-However, it is somewhat unclear how a very large Heisenberg coupling can appear in graphene, as briefly discussed in Section 3.
+Here it was also pointed out that since the coupling between the two Fermi circles is relatively weak, the two Fermi circles could potentially adopt pairing states with opposite chirality.
+Then the resulting $d \pm id'$ -state was argued to be fully gapped, time-reversal invariant, and non-chiral [100].
+However, this study was not directly aimed at graphene, as it is somewhat unclear how a very large Heisenberg coupling can appear in graphene, as briefly discussed in Section 3.